vidhatrihr/auth-practice/README.md

   - **Logout:** The application includes a logout feature that deletes the user's session from the database.
   - **Logout Everywhere:** This feature invalidates all active sessions for a user, which is useful for security purposes.
 - **Key Files:**
-  - `routes.py`: Includes the login, logout, and "logout everywhere" routes.
+  - `routes.py`: Implements login, logout, and logout-everywhere functionality.
   - `utils.py`: The `validate_session` function is updated to read the session information from the request cookies.

 ### 5. To-Do App with JWT